 Your average apocalyptic film, such as 2012 or The Book of Eli or any franchise Michael Bay is imploding this week, bends over backwards to splatter the lens.
 In reality, if any of these explosive events were to play out, I hope we'd go out with more dignity.

 Arguably, the lack of gore makes it easier to accept death.
 Maybe too easy.
 Before their end, everyone in this film pretty much goes on vacation.
 The long lines for suicide pills are dark, but their effect are described by one character as "lethargy, then some euphoria, coma.
 Then nothing.
 In fairly rapid order."

 How quaint and perfect is that?
 Everyone has to die eventually anyway – they get to go out saying all their lovely goodbyes, holding hands.
 Maybe nuclear winter isn't such a bad thing.

 Because I pay too much attention to world news, I'm still very anxious about some sort of Armageddon, and I still dream about it regularly.
 All this dwelling on it just leads to more dwelling on it.
 As I write this, I am filled with an overwhelming dread about the inevitable death of everything around me and how little control I have over my own ultimate destiny, which could be wiped out as arbitrarily as someone swatting a fly.
 And even if I somehow avoid nuclear war, global warming, large rocks from space, or any other breed of apocalyptic surge, death still awaits me in some form or another.
 Even the sun will die.

 On my off days, I despair.
-But in general, all this morbid thinking actually thrills me, making me more grateful for every second I'm allowed.
-And I owe On the Beach for teaching me to stop worrying and to love the bomb.
+But, in general, all this morbid thinking actually thrills me.
+It makes me more grateful for every second I'm allowed.
+I owe On The Beach for teaching me to stop worrying and to love the bomb.